Thailand: COVID outbreak among Myanmar workers sparks anti-migrant backlash | DW | 28.12.2020

 In addition to the lockdown, Samut Sakhon's Central Shrimp Market and Sri Muang dormitory, where a number of COVID-19 cases were detected, have also been declared off-limits.

 "There was no consultation or prior announcement — migrants woke up one day and had barbed wire surrounding their compound," Press said.
 "I don't think they would have done that with workers in a Thai factory.
-Not only is it discriminatory, it is derogatory," he added.
+Not only is it discriminatory, it is derogatory."

 "Where restrictions are considered necessary to stop the spread of the virus and protect public health, they must be based on expert medical opinion and should apply equally to both local and migrant residents," Harima told DW.